tsingmessage/3D_facial_asymmetry/README.md

-Official implementation of the proposed pipeline for 3D facial asymmetry measurement mentioned in the publication:
+Official implementation of the proposed software for 3D facial asymmetry measurement mentioned in the publication entitled:

 Automated three-dimensional analysis of facial asymmetry in patients with syndromic coronal synostosis: A retrospective study